Luteolin-7-O-glucuronide

 Luteolin-7-O-glucuronide is a chemical compound that is classified as a flavone.

 It is found in Acanthus hirsutus and in rye (Secale cereale).

-Metabolism
+Biosynthesis and metabolism

-Luteolin 7-O-glucuronosyltransferase is an enzyme that uses UDP-glucuronate and luteolin to produce UDP and luteolin 7-O-beta-D-glucuronide.
+Luteolin 7-O-glucuronosyltransferase is the glucuronosyltransferase that uses UDP-glucuronate to convert luteolin its glucuronide by adding a sugar acid at one of the phenolic hydroxy groups, with uridine diphosphate (UDP) as byproduct:

-Luteolin-7-O-glucuronide 2"-O-glucuronosyltransferase is an enzyme that uses UDP-glucuronate and luteolin 7-O-beta-D-glucuronide to produce UDP and luteolin 7-O-(beta-D-glucuronosyl-(1→2)-beta-D-glucuronide).
+Luteolin-7-O-glucuronide 2"-O-glucuronosyltransferase is an enzyme that adds a second sugar group to luteolin-7-O-glucuronide to give luteolin 7-O-(beta-D-glucuronosyl-(1→2)-beta-D-glucuronide).